2002 Marib airstrike: Abu Ali al-Harithi

 Secretary of Defense Donald Rumsfeld escorting Saleh into the Pentagon on November 26, 2001, the day before he met Bush at the White House.

-During a November 27, 2001, meeting at the White House, Bush gave Saleh a list of militants he wanted captured by Yemen, with the top priority being to arrest Abu Ali al-Harithi, al-Qaeda's chief of operations in Yemen and a central conspirator in the Cole bombing.
-Harithi was also on the CIA's high-value target list.
-Saleh insisted that Yemen alone would pursue Harithi, while Bush expressed that he "would be more than happy to send in US Special Forces" if the listed suspects could not be caught.
+Saleh made a visit to the United States in late November 2001.
+During a meeting at Yemen's official residence in Washington, CIA director George Tenet directly handed him a list of militants the US government wanted neutralized.
+The top priority on the list was the elimination of Abu Ali al-Harithi, al-Qaeda's chief of operations in Yemen as well as a central conspirator in the Cole bombing.
+This demand was reiterated the next day as Saleh publicly visited the White House, when Bush told him a "good first step" to prove his country's commitment to fighting terrorism was the arrest of Harithi.
+Although Bush expressed he would be comfortable sending in US special forces to complete the mission if the Yemenis were unable to, Saleh insisted his government alone would first try to deal with it.
 Harithi, along with a handful of other militants, were seeking tribal protection in the remote village of Hosun al-Jalal in Marib Governorate, remaining there from late August 2001 until mid or late November 2001, when they were pressured by the locals into leaving after authorities had demanded they be turned over.
 On December 18, 2001, Yemeni Republican Guard forces trained by the US launched a raid on the village in an attempt to capture Harithi and his associates.
 Clashes with local tribesmen left 18 soldiers dead.

 In the aftermath of the failed raid, the Yemeni government quietly permitted the US to intensify its hunt for Harithi, including authorization for the CIA to fly surveillance drones over its airspace.
 Numerous US government agencies were involved in tracking down Harithi, including the CIA, the FBI, the NSA, the Intelligence Support Activity surveillance unit, US Central Command (CENTCOM) special forces, and State Department diplomats.
 US Special Forces teams ostensibly sent in March 2002 to train the Republican Guard were also preparing to "establish operational capacity to track al Qaeda suspects to find and fix their location so that US forces could finish them off."
 Ambassador Edmund Hull arranged meetings with local tribesmen and tribal sheikhs in Marib where he distributed payments in exchange for information on Harithi's whereabouts.